CP1401/Practicals/prac_06/README.md

 3. What is the Python keyword for returning a value from a function?
 4. What are arguments and parameters?
 What is the difference between them?
 5. What is the Python function call for generating a random number between 1 and 100?
-6. Name 4 functions we've used (called) in the subject so far.
+6. Name 4 functions we've used in the subject so far (functions we've "called").
 7. How many grams of freshly-ground specialty coffee did Lindsay make his coffee with in the lecture video?